SudoTraceRoute/EAPOL_handshake_packet_capture_on_a_network_with_hidden_SSID/README.md

 **🔧 2.
 Prepare Adapter for Monitor Mode**

-- sudo ip link set wlan1 down
+- sudo ip link set wlan1 down  -- **wlan1** is a example of a interface name in this case
 - sudo iw wlan1 set monitor control
 - sudo ip link set wlan1 up
 Brings the interface down.